SynthSAEBench: Evaluating Sparse Autoencoders on Scalable Realistic Synthetic Data: Benchmark Configuration

 \subsection{Benchmark instructions}

-\textit{We recommend training SAEs of width 4096 on SynthSAEBench-16k}.
-In reality, we expect our SAEs are always more narrow than the number of ``true features'' in an LLM~\citep{bricken2023towards}, nor do we have a way of knowing the number of ``true features'' in an LLM, so we do not feel it is realistic or fair to train an SAE with the same number of features as the generating model.
-In the rest of this paper, we train SAEs on 200M samples from SynthSAEBench-16k unless otherwise specified, and feel this is a reasonable amount of training samples for this model.
-This takes about 15-20 minutes per SAE on a single H100 GPU with batch size 1024.
-Sampling performance is explored in more detail in Appendix~\ref{apx:perf}.
+\textit{We recommend training SAEs of width 4096 on SynthSAEBench}, intentionally more narrow than the model dictionary, since LLM SAEs are always narrower than the (unknown) number of true features in an LLM~\citep{templeton2024scaling}.
+Unless otherwise specified, we train SAEs on 200M samples (15--20 minutes per SAE on a single H100, batch size 1024).
+Sampling performance is in Appendix~\ref{apx:perf}.